 Gently stir fish mixture for about 3 - 4 minutes.

 The most efficient way to make this dish is to start making the sauce while the fish is frying.
 Keep the sauce simmering over low heat while you finish sauteing the veggies.
 Stir the sauce periodically to keep a skin from forming on the top.

 When you drain the fried fish and set it aside keep it warm by placing it in a warmer or on the stove top.
 Don't cover the fried fish, it will get soggy.

 When you replace the fish in the pan gently stir it so that the fillets warm up a bit.
 Transfer fish and veggies on to your serving dish (or you can keep it in the frying pan) and pour the hot sauce over all.

 This dish is perfect served with steamed white rice.

-The 4th. of July is surely a day for barbecuing.
-So what are you grilling on Independence Day?
+Spring and summer are definitely ideal for barbecuing.
+So what are you grilling?
 Tired of the same old same old?
 Why not grill some finger licking good Barbecued Chicken?

 Barbecued Chicken is one of my summer favorites and it took me a while to figure out how those barbecue joints make their delicious barbecues.
 Was it the sauce?
 Or is there a marinade?
 Well, after much searching I found out it takes both!
 Yup a really good rub AND a really good sauce is what it takes for some restaurant style Barbecue.
 Click here for my Basic BBQ Chicken Rub you’re going to need it to make your Best Ever Barbecued Chicken this weekend!